imagineLife/big-site/content/k8s/in-depth/logging.md

 kubectl logs -f api-pod api-emailing-sidecar-box
 ```

+## Fluentd for cluster-wide details
+[fluentd](https://kubernetes.io/docs/concepts/cluster-administration/logging/) can help aggregate logs across a cluster:
+- fluentd agents run on each node via a `DaemonSet`Troubleshooting
+- they agg logs
+- they feed them to an elasticsearch instane
+- can be viz'd in a kibana dashboard!

 # Monitoring
-Metric are collected with the kubelet:
+Metric are collected with the `kubelet`:
-- kubelet is the agent on each node
+- `kubelet` is the agent on each node - it writes logs to the local fs via the docker logging driver
 - gets directions from master server
 - contains `cAdvisor`, getting performance metrics from pods
 - Get this up & running with